org-tigris-jsapar/jsapar/docs/basics_schema.md

        "aaa","b""bb","ccc"
 ```
 JSaPar will instead only strip the first and the last quote of a cell regardless of if the cell content contains one or
-more additional quote characters which in the example above would give the value `b""bb` of the second cell.
+more additional quote characters.
+In the example above JSaPar would parse the value `b""bb` for the second cell.
 This applies
 better to the majority of the real life delimited files since most of them do not really comply to [RFC-4180](https://tools.ietf.org/html/rfc4180).
 This also means that if you have a correctly placed start quote and the end quote is not the last character of the cell, the cell is not
 considered to be quoted and the quote characters will instead be part of the cell value.